CISecurity/oval-governance-update/process_artifacts/issue_instructions.md

   - **Enhancements** are Issues that describe an opportunity to improve OVAL (other than by fixing a Defect!).
 Enhancements are typically adding an attribute, test or schema that results in additional capabilities.
 Deprecating or removing elements would also be an Enhancement.
   - **Other**: anything else!

-- **Issue Priority**: mark the Issue as High, Normal or Low priority:

-  - **High Priority**: Issues that have a frequent and significant impact on OVAL users
-  - **Normal Priority**: Issues that have frequent or significant impact on OVAL users or have a demonstrable negative impact on OVAL adoption
-  - **Low Priority**: All other Issues

 - **Issue Priority Explanation**: explain your Priority selection.
 - **Issue Subject**: list any OVAL schema(s) that would need to be revised or created in order to resolve the Issue.
 If the Issue affects process documentation, scripts, etc. please list them here.
 - **Issue Author**: please introduce yourself and describe how you are affected by the Issue.
 E.g. are you a tool vendor trying to complete an implementation, an end-user unable to complete an accurate scan, a content author unable to write a complete definition, or?
 This helps the community discuss the Issue with you.